ckakkar/GhostVault/README.md

 **Runs Entirely Locally** - Your documents never leave your machine.
 Perfect for sensitive work or when you just want to keep things private.

+**Document Management** - Built-in commands and actions to list documents, view statistics, delete documents, and manage your knowledge base.

 ## Tech Stack

 - **Python 3.11** - Modern Python with all the good stuff